Learning to optimize with convergence guarantees using nonlinear system theory: Experiments

 \section{Experiments}

-Motivated by \cite{andrychowicz2016learning}, we consider the problem of learning to optimize the parameters $x_t$ of a shallow NN for image classification with the MNIST dataset.\footnote{The source code that reproduces our numerical examples is available at \href{https://github.com/andrea-martin/ConvergentL2O}{https://github.com/andrea-martin/ConvergentL2O}.} Further, we investigate how our optimizer generalizes to different network activation functions and different initial parameter distribution $\mathcal{X}_0$.
+Motivated by \cite{andrychowicz2016learning}, we consider the problem of learning to optimize the parameters $x_t$ of a shallow NN for image classification with the MNIST dataset.
+Further, we investigate how our optimizer generalizes to different network activation functions and different initial parameter distribution $\mathcal{X}_0$.

 We model our trainable optimizer as per \eqref{eq:update_batch}-\eqref{eq:implementation_batch}, using a recurrent equilibrium network\footnote{This architecture, which subsumes several existing deep NN models, proves convenient as it provides a finite-dimensional approximation of $\mathcal{L}_2$ without imposing any constraint on the parameter vector $\theta$.} \cite{revay2023recurrent} with depth of $r = 3$ layers and internal state dimension $n = 3$ as a model for $\mathbf{Z}(\theta) \in \mathcal{L}_2$, and a multilayer perceptron (MLP) with $2$ hidden layers as a model for $\bm{\Omega}(\theta)$.
 We instead model the shallow NN as a simple perceptron that, given a vectorized image $s$ corresponding to a handwritten digit as input, predicts the label $\hat{l}(s, x_t)$ according to the criterion: